Using Hiboo API with Postman

 Step 1: Download Required Files

-1. Download our OpenAPI specification: openapiv2.yml
+1. Download our OpenAPI specification: openapiv2.ymlarrow-up-right

 Step 2: Import the API Collection